yNotAVAILABLEa/Delphi-HawkEye/README-HawkEye.md

 source "$HOME/.cargo/env.fish"  # For fish
 ```
 Choose the appropriate command to run based on your shell type.
-Once `rustup` is installed, you can install `rust` by running the following command:
+Once `rustup` is installed, you can install `rustc` by running the following command:
 ```
 rustup install nightly
 ```